opensearch-project/opensearch-spark/docs/index.md

 * Spark data types VarcharType(length) and CharType(length) are both currently mapped to Flint data type *keyword*, dropping their length property.
 On the other hand, Flint data type *keyword* only maps to StringType.
+* Spark data type MapType is mapped to an empty OpenSearch object.
+The inner fields then rely on dynamic mapping.
+On the other hand, Flint data type *object* only maps to StructType.
+* Spark data type DecimalType is mapped to an OpenSearch double.
+On the other hand, Flint data type *double* only maps to DoubleType.

 Unsupported Spark data types:
 * DecimalType